flimflam-austin/hugo-cms-test/content/quick_reads/20180612-18-06-12-nk/index.md

       peace.”
     _key: card-1-17d15192-0f24-486c-9f19-c113d59607bd
   - order: 1
+    useCheckmark: false
     body: >-
       ## What It Says:

-      > “Chairman Kim and I just signed a joint statement in which he **reaffirmed his unwavering commitment to complete denuclearizaton of the Korean Peninsula**.
+      > “Chairman Kim and I just signed a joint statement in which he**reaffirmed his unwavering commitment to complete denuclearizaton of the Korean Peninsula**.
 We also agreed to vigorous negotiations to implement the agreement as soon as possible.
 And he wants to do that.”

       Pres.
 Trump said NK will begin destroying missile testing site soon.
     _key: card-2-66e78c32-b38d-46ba-8c1c-b91475c96216
   - order: 2
+    useCheckmark: false
     body: >-
       ## What It Doesn’t Say: